chrispsn/mesh/README.md

 ### Functions and other edits

 You can also edit the code directly by clicking and typing into the code pane.
+Commit the change by clicking back onto the grid.
 This is useful for editing code that makes less sense to interact with via a grid or formula bar, such as large functions.

 ### Meta